Immigration firebombing suspect ‘posted anti-Muslim rants on Facebook’

 Andrew Leak, 66 and from High Wycombe in Buckinghamshire, has been named as the suspect in the firebombing of an immigration centre in Dover.

-The suspect in a firebombing attack at an immigration processing centre in Kent appears to have posted anti-Muslim rants on Facebook.
+The suspect in a firebombing attack at an immigration processing centre appears to have posted anti-Muslim rants on Facebook.

-He was named by police on Tuesday as Andrew Leak, 66 and from High Wycombe in Buckinghamshire.
+He was named by police on Tuesday as Andrew Leak, aged 66 from High Wycombe in Buckinghamshire.

-Leak is thought to have thrown two or three incendiary devices at the Western Jet Foil site at about 11.20am on Sunday before killing himself in his car in the car park of a nearby garage.
+Leak is thought to have thrown two or three incendiary devices at the Western Jet Foil site in Dover, Kent, at about 11.20am on Sunday before killing himself in his car in the car park of a nearby garage.

 He was described by North Thanet MP Sir Roger Gale on Monday as having “severe mental health difficulties”.